fakebenjay/my-all-web-0217/README.md

 Since Ruby's `all?` method is part of the Enumerable module, it can be called on hashes, arrays, ranges, etc.

 It takes a block and returns either true or false.
-It returns true if every element when yeilded to the block evaluates to true.
-It returns false if not every element, when yeilded to the block, returns true.
+It returns true if every element when yielded to the block evaluates to true.
+It returns false if not every element, when yielded to the block, returns true.

 This is how your `#my_all?` method should behave (it is also how Ruby's `#all?` behaves) when passed a block: